 - Complete your internship by gaining hands-on clinical experience working directly with children at Adventure Camp!

-- 3.5 cumulative GPA or higher, open to all majors (psychology majors strongly preferred)
+- 3.5 cumulative GPA or higher is recommended, open to all majors (psychology majors strongly preferred)

 - Outstanding oral and written communication skills